Agrigento: Gymnasium

 STATE OF RESEARCH

-2. Chronology
+2. chronology;

-4. Urban context (significance in the urban space)
+4. urban context (significance in the urban space).

-The Freie Universität Berlin began a new research project in October 2019, in cooperation with the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento.
 A first campaign served to survey the terrain of both buildings and materials stored in archives.
-Based on this survey a geophysical survey was carried out in October 2020 in cooperation with Stephen Kay and Elena Pomar from the British School at Rome: the survey covered the area of the gymnasium and the bath building to the north of the Tempio ellenistico-romano, with the aim to reconstruct urban infrastructure in these areas (Figs. 5-6).
-At the same time, an architectural survey was carried out in cooperation with Antonello Fino from the Politecnico to include all structures that are currently visible in one plan.
+Based on this survey a geophysical survey was carried out in October 2020 in cooperation with Stephen Kay and Elena Pomar from the British School at Rome: the survey covered the area of the gymnasium and the bath building to the north of the Tempio ellenistico-romano, with the aim to reconstruct urban infrastructure in these areas (figs. 3-4).
+The geophysical survey recorded a series of archaeological features which reveal the presence of structures organized in accordance with the orthogonal city plan.
+At the same time, a first architectural survey was carried out in cooperation with Antonello Fino from the Politecnico di Bari to include all structures that are currently visible in one plan.
 A third pillar of the research in 2020 was the identification of documentation and findings, stored in the archive of the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento.
-Until today, no findings have been published to support the chronology of the gymnasium.
+Until today, no findings of previous excavations have been published to support the chronology of the gymnasium.
 The findings will be studied for the crucial phases and contexts of the gymnasium to put the chronology on stable grounds.

 TEAM

-- Antonello Fino, Politecnico Bari
+• Antonello Fino, Politenico Bari

-This project could not be carried out without the generous permission, support and cooperation of the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento.
+This project could not be carried out without the generous permission, support, and cooperation of the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento.
 Particular thanks are owed to Dr. Maria Concetta Parello and Arch.
 Roberto Sciarratta, direttore del Parco.

 BIBLIOGRAPHY

 Caliò et al. 2017: L. Caliò – V. Caminneci – M. Liviadiotti (eds.), Agrigento.
-Nuove richerche sull'area pubblica centrale.
-(Rome 2017)
+Nuove richerche sull'area pubblica centrale (Rome 2017)

 Caminneci – Parello 2019: V. Caminneci – M. C. Parello, Agrigentum (Agrigento).
 L'impianto termale, in: M. Medri – A. Pizzo (eds.), Le terme pubbliche nell'Italia romana (II secolo a.C. - fine IV d.C.).
 Architettura, tecnologia e società (Roma 2019) 21–32

 Caminneci et al. 2015: V. Caminneci – M. C. Parello – M. S. Rizzo (eds.), Agrigento romana.
 Scavi e ricerche nel quartiere ellenistico romano.
-Campagna 2013.
-(Palermo 2015)
+Campagna 2013 (Palermo 2015)

 Caminneci et al. 2016: V. Caminneci – M. C. Parello – M. S. Rizzo (eds.), Paesaggi urbani tardoantichi.
 Casi a confronto.
 Atti delle Giornate gregoriane, VIII edizione (Bari 2016)